cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 ### Set up bindings for a deployed application

-In order to access bindings in a deployed application, you will need to [configure](/pages/functions/bindings/) any necessary bindings and connect them to your project via your project's settings page in the Cloudflare dashboard.
+To access bindings in a deployed application, you will need to [configure](/pages/functions/bindings/) any necessary bindings and connect them to your project via your project's settings page in the Cloudflare dashboard.

 ### Access bindings in the application

 Local and remote bindings can be accessed directly from `process.env`.
-The following code example shows how to access them in a `hello` api route of an App Router application.
+The following code example shows how to access them in a `hello` API route of an App Router application.

 {{<tabs labels="js | ts">}}
 {{<tab label="js" default="true">}}